CollinMcKinney/LeagueLocaleLauncher/README.md

 ![Image description](https://i.imgur.com/c8bhvj4.png)

 # Building From Source
+* Building from source is for code tinkerers, if you just want to use the launcher and not worry about the code, jump to the **Usage Guide**.
 * The current default branch is "master-ts" - this is a W.I.P. cross-platform TypeScript conversion.
 Likely to be many build issues and missing functions for a while.
 Currently using yarn/npm from Visual Studio Code for building.
 * The previous release binaries are built off of the "old-cs" branch and this should be the branch you choose if you want to build the latest release yourself.
 Build with Visual Studio 2019.